Teneriffe

 AreaSearch analysis of residential development drivers sees Teneriffe recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers indicates Teneriffe has recorded approximately eight residential properties granted approval per year over the past five financial years, totalling an estimated forty homes.
-In FY26 so far, thirty-one approvals have been recorded.
-On average, 36.9 new residents per year are associated with every home built between FY21 and FY25.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Teneriffe has recorded approximately eight residential properties granted approval per year over the past five financial years, totalling an estimated forty homes.
+As of FY26, thirty-one approvals have been recorded.
+The average number of new residents per year for every home built in Teneriffe between FY21 and FY25 is 36.9, suggesting demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.

 Frequently Asked Questions - Development